yocontra/node-gdal-next/README.md

 ### With `ndarray` from `scijs`

 A separate plugin [ndarray-gdal](https://github.com/mmomtchev/ndarray-gdal) allows zero-copy I/O, with GDAL-backed interleaving in C++ using SIMD instructions, for all possible strides both for 2D raster data and N-dimensional `MDArray` data.
 The plugin requires at least `gdal-async@3.3`.

+### With `ExprTk.js`

+A separate plugin [gdal-exprtk](https://github.com/mmomtchev/gdal-exprtk) adds seamless integration with [ExprTk.js](https://github.com/mmomtchev/ExprTk.js) allowing for truly multi-threaded and asynchronous computing with raster datasets.
+The plugin requires at least `gdal-async@3.5`.

 ### Pruning the source tree